Skip to main content

 How much does it cost to build a streaming app like Netflix?

 An OTT streaming MVP costs $150,000-$250,000 and takes 28-36 weeks.
-A full platform with DRM, a recommendation engine, offline downloads, and multi-device support runs $250,000-$400,000.
-CDN and transcoding infrastructure adds $2,000-$8,000/month in ongoing costs.
+A full platform that adds DRM, a recommendation engine, offline downloads, and multi-device support runs $250,000-$400,000.
+Then there's the ongoing piece: CDN and transcoding infrastructure adds $2,000-$8,000/month on top of that.

 What is adaptive bitrate streaming and why does it matter?